Adam-Diehl/Option-Pricing-Revamped/README.md

 #### Planned features
 Program execution flags:
 - "-append" or "-a" -> appends the output of the calculation to the input JSON
-- "-Silent" or "-s" -> suppresses most of the output to the console
+- "-silent" or "-s" -> suppresses most of the output to the console
 - "-verbose" or "-v" -> prints more stuff to the console

 ### Installation